 Commonly, patients experience relief immediately after treatment, yet some may experience temporary pain, stiffness and even minor swelling.
 However, the adverse effects are typically minor and short-lived.

-Prior to treatment, all health professionals are required to obtain informed consent which ensures that patients receive sufficient information about the care recommended.
+Prior to treatment, chiropractors obtain informed consent which ensures that patients receive sufficient information about the care recommended.
 The patient and chiropractor should discuss risks, benefits and alternatives to care.
 Patients are highly encouraged to ask questions.

 5. Do I need a referral from my family physician to visit a chiropractor?

-No. Chiropractors are legislated as primary care professionals in every province in Canada.
+No. Chiropractors are legislated as primary contact professionals in every province in Canada.
 This means that patients can visit chiropractors without a referral.